 When the vectors balance in stasis, when the distances cancel out, when the needle returns to the originary perfection of zero — then, with recollection and anticipation yielding to what surrounds us, we will have found a center of our universe at last beyond compare.
 The unveiling of heaven while in hell.
 The dream inseparable from the suffering which gave it life.
 Know this once, and there is nothing left to know.

 I do not claim to understand all that the Violet Sister wrote, all the prophecies she declaimed.
 I seek only to redeem her memory from the backward-looking certainty of scoundrels.
 I wish for the world to see her as I knew her once, and I dare to hope, even as my own star dims, that her history may be one more beacon leading us forward, to the bright future we must see ahead.

-John Tresch teaches in the department of History and Sociology of Science at the University of Pennsylvania.
-His book, The Romantic Machine: Utopian Science and Technology after Napoleon won the 2013 Pfizer Prize from the History of Science Society.
-He is currently working on two more: The Reason for the Darkness of the Night: Edgar Allan Poe and the Forging of American Science, and a (doomed) overview of cosmological representations in science and culture, called Cosmograms: How To Do Things with Worlds.
-He is also an editor of the History of Anthropology Newsletter.
+John Tresch is Professor and Mellon Chair in History of Art, Science, and Folk Practice at the Warburg Institute.
+His books include The Romantic Machine: Utopian Science and Technology after Napoleon, which won the 2013 Pfizer Prize from the History of Science Society, The Reason for the Darkness of the Night: Edgar Allan Poe and the Forging of American Science (2021), and Cosmograms: How to Do Things with Worlds (forthcoming from University of Chicago Press).